 When we say CI/CD as code, it should have modularity and reusability.
 And mainly it should follow the DRY principles.
 He is where Jenkins Shared Library comes in to play.

-Jenkins Shared library is the concept of having a common pipeline code in the version control system that can be used by any number of pipeline just by referencing it.
+Jenkins Shared library is the concept of having a common pipeline code in the version control system that can be used by any number of pipelines just by referencing it.
 In fact, multiple teams can use the same library for their pipelines.

 For example, if you have a ten java microservices pipelines, the maven build step will be duplicated in all the 10 pipelines.
 And whenever a new service gets added, you will copy and paste the pipeline code again.
 Also, let say you want to change some parameter in the maven build step, you will have to do it all the pipelines manually.

-For the same scenario, can write a shared library for maven build, and in all the pipelines we just have to refer the maven build library code.
-In future for any maven changes, all you have to update it he shared library code.
+For the same scenario, we can write a shared library for maven build, and in all the pipelines we just have to refer the maven build library code.
+In the future for any maven changes, all you have to update it he shared library code.
 It will be applied to all the pipelines.

 Getting Started With Shared Library